 7. Look for connections among ideas, pictures, and numbers.

-ways that you solve problems, and use them.
+8. Look for patterns in the ways that you solve problems, and use them.

 Every mathematics teacher, at every level, should have the Standards for Mathematical Practice visible to students at all times and include them as part of teaching and learning every day.